gurlal9646/Foodonwheels_humber/README.md

 ## Yogesh pages assigned:
 	Support Contact, FAQs, Coupons/

-Features:
+## Brief Features Description:
-1. Login :- Requires user identification such as username or a password.
+-	Login :- Requires user identification such as username or a password.
 2. Signup :-  Drives registrations from new users.
 3. Forgot Password(otp) :- Provide a link that allows users who have forgotten their password to retrieve it.
 4. Reset Password :-  Makes a user reset the password who has forgotten his password.